Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ðə]

 Word the is the most common word in the English language.
 It even has its own name - the definite article.
 This word is used before nouns, but most often it is not translated in any way.
-It only indicates that the speaker has a particular subject in mind.
-Sometimes words may be added during translation "this", "that".
+It only indicates that the speaker has a specific thing in mind.
+Sometimes words may be added during translation "this", "That".

 I am not reading the book.– I don’t read this book.